lsst-tstn/tstn-017/index.rst

 =========================

 The sections above describes the implementation of how CSC configuration is handled by the system, at the time of this writing.
-During initial integration and tests we realized that the solution has some critical points and, as such, we would like to address them.
+During initial integration and tests we realized that the solution has some critical weaknesses that we need to address.
 This section describes some of the issues we found and propose changes to the system to improve the user experience and system reliability.

 The following should be seen as an open floor for discussions and we expect developers and users to comment and provide feedback before we can start implementation.